Working Papers

 Abstract:

-We document a novel channel through which bank regulations generate cross-border real effects via international trade linkages.
-We exploit a one-time, unexpected increase in loan provisions in Spain and use comprehensive administrative data from the Spanish credit register matched with the quasi-universe of firm-level trade flows spanning from 2009 to 2013.
-Spanish importers and exporters that relied on banks most affected by the policy experienced significant reductions in credit supply, leading to a contraction in their trade flows, with the effect being more pronounced for importers.
-By leveraging bilateral trade data at both the country and product level, we further show that overall Spanish imports declined following the policy, suggesting limited reallocation across Spanish importers.
-The decrease in Spain's import demand triggered a contraction in the total exports of Spain's trade partners, particularly among those expected to face higher trade costs when exporting to Spain--such as more distant partners, those with greater tariff and non-tariff barriers and no common language.
-The effect is also stronger for products that are more difficult to reallocate to other markets--those where Spain is a key global buyer or those with greater heterogeneity.
-Our documented trade channel is further amplified by the presence of Spanish banks abroad.
+We document a novel channel through which domestic bank regulations generate cross-border real effects via international trade.
+Our setting is a one-time, unexpected increase in loan loss provisions in Spain in 2012.
+Using comprehensive administrative data from the Spanish credit register matched with the quasi-universe of firm-level trade flows from 2009 to 2013, we show that importers and exporters relying on the most affected banks experienced sharp reductions in credit supply, leading to contractions in their trade flows–especially for importers.
+Leveraging bilateral trade data at the country-product level, we find that Spanish imports declined overall, with little evidence of reallocation across importers.
+This decline in Spain's import demand spilled over internationally, reducing the total exports of Spain's trading partners, driven entirely by lower sales to Spain.
+The effect was stronger for countries with less developed financial systems, for exporters facing higher bilateral trade costs vis-á-vis Spain, and for products that are harder to reallocate across markets.
+Finally, we show that this trade channel is not explained by the foreign operations of Spanish banks.
+Our findings highlight international trade as a key transmission mechanism of banking regulation, with implications for the cross-border coordination of prudential policy.

 Work in Progress: